nateKlaux/website/content/about.md

 slug = "about"
 +++

-Technical writer with an educational background in philosophy, wherein I have developed excellent writing, research, communication, and collaboration skills.
-I  also have completed two technical writing courses that have honed these skills as well as solidified new ones.
+Technical writer with an educational background in philosophy.
+Throughout my education, I developed excellent writing, research, communication, and collaboration skills, which I have further honed with two technical writing courses.